Sivakrishnachekuri/GITHUB/DAY4.md

 | Finish merge        | `git commit`                         |

-# just follow the table guys
+# you are feel hard to remember .... just follow the table guys

 | **Command**                              | **Description**                                            |
 |------------------------------------------|------------------------------------------------------------|